Darmstadtium: Chemical

 Darmstadtium is the eighth member of the 6d series of transition metals, and should be much like the platinum group metals.
 Calculations on its ionization potentials and atomic and ionic radii are similar to that of its lighter homologue platinum, thus implying that darmstadtium's basic properties will resemble those of the other group 10 elements, nickel, palladium, and platinum.

 Prediction of the probable chemical properties of darmstadtium has not received much attention recently.
 Darmstadtium should be a very noble metal.
-The predicted standard reduction potential for the Ds^{2+}/Ds couple is 1.7 V. Based on the most stable oxidation states of the lighter group 10 elements, the most stable oxidation states of darmstadtium are predicted to be the +6, +4, and +2 states; however, the neutral state is predicted to be the most stable in aqueous solutions.
+The predicted standard reduction potential for the Ds(2+)/Ds couple is 1.7 V. Based on the most stable oxidation states of the lighter group 10 elements, the most stable oxidation states of darmstadtium are predicted to be the +6, +4, and +2 states; however, the neutral state is predicted to be the most stable in aqueous solutions.
 In comparison, only platinum is known to show the maximum oxidation state in the group, +6, while the most stable state is +2 for both nickel and palladium.
 It is further expected that the maximum oxidation states of elements from bohrium (element 107) to darmstadtium (element 110) may be stable in the gas phase but not in aqueous solution.
-Darmstadtium hexafluoride (DsF_{6}) is predicted to have very similar properties to its lighter homologue platinum hexafluoride (PtF_{6}), having very similar electronic structures and ionization potentials.
-It is also expected to have the same octahedral molecular geometry as PtF_{6}.
-Other predicted darmstadtium compounds are darmstadtium carbide (DsC) and darmstadtium tetrachloride (DsCl_{4}), both of which are expected to behave like their lighter homologues.
-Unlike platinum, which preferentially forms a cyanide complex in its +2 oxidation state, Pt(CN)_{2}, darmstadtium is expected to preferentially remain in its neutral state and form Ds(CN)_{2}^{2−} instead, forming a strong Ds–C bond with some multiple bond character.
+Darmstadtium hexafluoride (DsF6) is predicted to have very similar properties to its lighter homologue platinum hexafluoride (PtF6), having very similar electronic structures and ionization potentials.
+It is also expected to have the same octahedral molecular geometry as PtF6.
+Other predicted darmstadtium compounds are darmstadtium carbide (DsC) and darmstadtium tetrachloride (DsCl4), both of which are expected to behave like their lighter homologues platinum carbide and platinum tetrachloride.
+Unlike platinum, which preferentially forms a cyanide complex in its +2 oxidation state, Pt(CN)2, darmstadtium is expected to preferentially remain in its neutral state and form Ds(CN)_{2}^{2−} instead, forming a strong Ds–C bond with some multiple bond character.